Aleś Razanaŭ: Life

-Aleś Razanaŭ was born in 1947 in Sialiec (Biaroza district, Belarusian SSR), one of the oldest settlements in Belarus.
-His father, Stepan Ryazanov, was from Tambov Oblast.
+Aleś Razanaŭ was born in 1947 in Sialec (Biaroza district, Belarusian SSR), one of the oldest settlements in Belarus.
+His father, Stepan Ryazanov, was Russian and he was from Tambov Oblast.
 He had come to Belarus before the Second World War as a participant in a geodetic expedition and had settled there.

 His father had also written poems as a former concentration camp prisoner in Sachsenhausen and Mauthausen concentration camp.
 Razanaŭ began writing poems at an early age.
 When he was in the 6th grade (around 13 y.o.), his poems were printed in the district magazine "Biarozka" (Бярозка,"Little Birch Tree").

 In the secondary school, Razanaŭ often attended the meetings of the literary association of the magazine "Biarozka".
 He also attended the meetings of the literary association at the district newspaper "Zaria" in Brest.
 When he was in the 9th grade, he attended a young writers workshop in Karalishchavichy.
 In January 1966, the newspaper "Literature and Art" published a collection of poems by Razanaŭ.
 He graduated from school in 1966.
 He then passed the entrance examination for the Philological Faculty of the Belarusian State University in Minsk.
 His essay, written in poetry, was later published in the university newspaper.

 In addition to his studies, he worked in a Minsk Radiator Plant as a foundryman.
 In his spare time he was an active member of both the literary circle and the circle concerned about the general socio-political situation in Belarus.
 In October 1968, BSU philology students, led by Ales Razanaŭ, Viktar Yarac and Leu Bartash, sent a letter to the Central Committee of the Communist Party of Belarus addressed to Piotr Masherau (the letter was signed by several hundred students) demanding the return of teaching in Belarusian.
 As a result, the three initiators of the appeal were branded as "nationalists".
 And when Ales Razanaŭ, Viktar Yarac and Valyantsina Koutun visited Zelva to see Larysa Hienijuš, the first two were expelled from the Belarusian State University in the winter of 1969 (allegedly, due to failure to pass the military training test; before that they were excellent students).
 Thanks to the support of Siarhei Husak, Rector of the Maksim Tank Belarusian State Pedagogical University and Uladzimer Kaliesnik, Head of the Belarusian Language and Literature Department of this university, Ales Razanaŭ continued his studies at the Faculty of Philology of the Brest Pedagogical Institute, graduating in 1970.
 After graduating there in 1970, Razanaŭ worked as a teacher of Belarusian language and literature at the middle school in the village of Kruhel of Kamianeс district.